 Application for a Leave

-Students applying for a leave of absence must follow the steps outlined below:
+Students applying for a voluntary leave of absence must follow the steps outlined below:

-- Notify your Society and the Registrar in writing of your decision to take a leave.
+- Notify your Academic Society and the Registrar in writing of the request to take a leave.
 Include the last date you attended class, which must be no more than 30 days before your decision to take a leave.
 Indicate the anticipated start and end dates of the leave.

-- The Registrar’s Office will confirm your leave in writing and will provide additional information regarding your official status, a reminder for a student on financial aid to meet with his/her Financial Aid Officer and other relevant matters.
+- If the request is approved, the Registrar’s Office will confirm your leave in writing and will provide additional information regarding your official status, a reminder for a student on financial aid to meet with his/her/their Financial Aid Officer and other relevant matters.
 The Registrar will notify all courses in which you are registered and adjust tuition per the refund policy (See Section 6.03).

 - If you are on financial aid, you are required to meet with your Financial Aid Officer and complete a loan exit interview.